Portfolio landlord criteria

 - If you're creating multiple applications for the same applicant(s), please try to submit them at the same time.

-All portfolio landlords need to provide:
+All portfolio landlords will need to provide a property schedule, either by:

-*Please don't insert new columns into this spreadsheet, copy and paste over the cells or provide any additional information we haven't requested, as this will cause upload errors.
+*When uploading the TMW property schedule form directly into the portal, please don't insert new columns into this spreadsheet, copy and paste over the cells or provide any additional information we haven't requested, as this will cause upload errors.

 Once submitted, the details will be automatically validated and the results will be sent to our dedicated team of underwriters for assessment.
 We'll be able to assess the case more quickly if you're able to complete this as soon as you've completed the application.